 - March 9, 2022 – ANC 8C

-- DDOT will develop plans for safety improvements along Wheeler Road between Mississippi Avenue and Southern Avenue SE (Phase 2)
+- DDOT developed near-term, temporary plans for safety improvements along Wheeler Road between Mississippi Avenue SE and Southern Avenue SE (Phase 2)

 - Summer 2022

 - DDOT installed near-term safety improvements between Alabama Avenue SE and Mississippi Avenue SE (Phase 1).

 - DDOT presented Phase 2 plans at the ANC 8E meeting.

 - DDOT will install near-term safety improvements along Wheeler Road between Mississippi Avenue SE and Southern Avenue SE (Phase 2).

 Wheeler Road Safety Project (Capital Improvement Project (CIP)):